claudy/gccsoundboard/README.md

 # Loudness meter 📢
-Recommended loudness for our style goal is to have **peaks at 85** and constant loudness (a.k.a. [slow measurement](https://www.noisemeters.com/help/faq/time-weighting/#:~:text=Fast%20corresponds%20to%20a%20125,time%20constant%20of%2035%20ms.)) around 78 to 83 dBA.
+Quantitative rule of thumb: The recommended loudness for our style goal is to have [fast loudness](https://www.noisemeters.com/help/faq/time-weighting/#:~:text=Fast%20corresponds%20to%20a%20125,time%20constant%20of%2035%20ms.) **peaks at 85** and [slow loudness](https://www.noisemeters.com/help/faq/time-weighting/#:~:text=Fast%20corresponds%20to%20a%20125,time%20constant%20of%2035%20ms.) somewhere between 78 to 83 dBA.
 Also consider there are lots of little ears in the room so please stay well below 90 dBA.

-Imagine hearing anything on stage naturally with the gentle aid of amplification.
+Descriptive rule of thumb: Imagine hearing anything on stage naturally with the gentle aid of amplification.
 Try to keep the amount of boost from the PA speakers at or slightly above the original source.
-Worded another way, there can be a big gap between a PA speaker output and the original sound source; our style goal is to get that gap to be as small as possible.
+Worded another way, it is easy to create a big loudness gap between what a PA speaker is pushing out and the original sound source; our style goal is to get that gap to be as small.

 Sermon should _peak_ at 82 dBA or less so that congregational ears are not fatigued.